Frequently asked questions

 What languages are available for content localization on Umbraco Cloud?

-Umbraco Cloud relies on the underlying Azure infrastructure for content localization in Umbraco CMS.
-Find the available languages in the dropdown below.
+Umbraco Cloud uses Azure infrastructure for localization in Umbraco CMS.
+You can find the available languages in the dropdown below.

 Languages Available in Umbraco Cloud